Python DataFrame API reference

 )

 Asynchronous vectorized UDFs combine batch processing throughput with asynchronous I/O concurrency.
-Use batch_size to control the batch size.
-Use them with with_column or with_columns.
+Use batch_size to control the size of each batch.
+You can invoke asynchronous vectorized UDFs in with_column or with_columns.

 @udf(return_dtype=DataType.string(), concurrency=32, batch_size=64)